 About me

 I am currently employed as a PhD student at Aarhus University in Human-Computer Interaction (HCI) with a focus on the usage of eye-tracking in Augmented Reality (AR).
+I have previously worked on multi-modal 3D selection using a combination of eye-tracking and hand-tracking.
+Additionally, I have several collaborations with researchers in the field of HCI, including research on adaptive user interfaces.

 Research interests: Eye-tracking, Augmented Reality, Virtual Reality, Interaction Techniques, Study Design.